schen59/datasciencecoursera/Getting_And_Cleanning_Data/README.md

 * __result.txt__ will be generated with the dataset

 # Variable names
-All the value of variable is an average by subject and activity for the original data sets.
+All the value of variable is an average by subject and activity from the original data sets.

 * __subject__: subject for the data point
 * __activity_label__: activity label